-His greatest accomplishment came after his greatest disappointment.
+Sometimes your greatest accomplishment comes after your greatest disappointment.

 One of the founding fathers of the Renaissance, Filippo Brunelleschi was more than an Italian designer.
 Brunelleschi made his mark in architecture and construction.

 In his early years, sculpting was Brunelleschi’s passion.
 But after being passed over for a major commission, he set his sights on architecture, and changed the landscape of Italy as it is known today.